• Skip to primary navigation

 What is a VPN?
 A VPN, or “Virtual Private Network” is a technology that creates an encrypted, private connection on a public network so that data can be sent and received with an extra layer of security.

-But how does a VPN work and why should you worry about personally using a VPN?
-If you’re concerned about your online privacy and security, this will be a very important read.
+But how does a VPN work and why should you worry about personally using one?
+If you’re concerned about your online privacy and security, this is an important question to answer.

 It is estimated that there are close to 4.57 billion people accessing the internet globally each month.
 That number continues to climb at a crazy rate.